par12005/TPPS/docs/source/user_pages/page_4.rst

 Environment
 ===========

-* Use CartograTree Layers: If CartograTree Layers were enabled by your site administrator, you should have the option to use Environmental Layers provided by CartograTree that you used in your study.
+* Use CartograPlant Layers: If CartograPlant Layers were enabled by your site administrator, you should have the option to use Environmental Layers provided by CartograPlant that you used in your study.
-* CartograTree Environmental Layers: checkboxes - All available CartograTree Environmental Layers.
-From here you can view the names and descriptions of each CartograTree Environmental layer you have to choose from.
+* CartograPlant Environmental Layers: checkboxes - All available CartograPlant Environmental Layers.
+From here you can view the names and descriptions of each CartograPlant Environmental layer you have to choose from.
-* CartograTree Environmental Layer Parameters: checkboxes - If you selected some CartograTree Environmental Layers, you will need to indicate which variables from the layer you used in your study.
+* CartograPlant Environmental Layer Parameters: checkboxes - If you selected some CartograPlant Environmental Layers, you will need to indicate which variables from the layer you used in your study.
 Parameter fields will only be visible for layers that you selected.
 * Custom Environmental Data: Provide custom environmental data that you collected yourself:

     * Environmental Data Name: text field - The name of the custom Environmental Data.